ChainSafe/canton-middleware/docs/architecture_design.md

 *   **Main**: Entry point.
 Initializes configuration, database connection, clients, and the Engine.
 Starts the HTTP server for metrics/API.
 *   **Engine**: Orchestrator.
 Manages the lifecycle of the application.
 It initializes the bidirectional processors and the reconciliation loop.
 It handles graceful shutdown.
-*   **Processor**: The core worker.
+*   **TransferProcessor**: The core worker.
 There are two instances: one for Canton->Ethereum and one for Ethereum->Canton.
-It abstracts the logic of "Listen -> Persist -> Submit".
+It uses a generic `Source` and `Destination` interface to abstract the logic of "Listen -> Persist -> Submit".
 *   **Source (Interface)**: Abstraction for fetching events (e.g., `CantonSource` streams from Canton Ledger API).
 *   **Destination (Interface)**: Abstraction for submitting transactions (e.g., `EthereumDestination` submits to a smart contract).
 *   **Store**: Persistence layer (PostgreSQL) for tracking transfer state and chain offsets.